FRESH AIR

 On September 5, the Lebanese Government “welcomed” the phased plan for the disarmament of Hezbollah presented to it by the Lebanese Armed Forces (LAF), which had been instructed to present such a plan a month prior.

-At first glance, this appeared to finally signal genuine momentum towards establishing a monopoly over arms by the LAF and Lebanese Government, and the end of Hezbollah’s parallel state.
+At first glance, this appeared to finally signal genuine momentum towards establishing a state monopoly on arms and the end of Hezbollah’s parallel state.
 The Israeli Government even released a statement in late August acknowledging “the significant step taken by the Lebanese Government.”

 Unfortunately, upon closer inspection, this appears to be nothing more than yet another delaying tactic by the Lebanese Government.